roman-right/beanie-fastapi-demo/articles/eng.md

 ### Lists

-CRUD is done, but no one service can avoid lists endpoints.
-The implementation of this is simple too:
+CRUD is done, but no service gets around list endpoints.
+The implementation is simple again:

 ```python
 @notes_router.get("/notes/", response_model=List[Note])